Robert J. Gray, PhD

 Group Statistician, Therapeutics

 Robert J. Gray, PhD, has been Group Statistician for the ECOG-ACRIN Cancer Research Group since 2000.
 Under his leadership, the ECOG-ACRIN Biostatistics Center, located at the Dana-Farber/Harvard Cancer Center in Boston, participates in designing and analyzing dozens of clinical trials of cancer therapies at any given time.
 One notable example is TAILORx, the ground-breaking cancer clinical trial that defined that most women with early breast cancer do not benefit from chemotherapy (Sparano JA, N Engl J Med, 2015).
-Another is the NCI-MATCH precision medicine cancer trial, which assigns patients to treatments based upon the molecular make-up of their tumor cells.
+Others are the ComboMATCH and NCI-MATCH precision medicine cancer trials, assigning patients to treatments based upon the molecular make-up of their tumor cells.

 Dr. Gray first became part of the Group in 1982 as a clinical trials statistician working primarily with the Breast Cancer Committee.
 At that time, it was the Eastern Cooperative Oncology Group (ECOG).
 He became Group Statistician for ECOG in 2000 and continued in that role after ECOG merged with the American College of Radiology Imaging Network (ACRIN) in 2012 to form the ECOG-ACRIN Cancer Research Group.